SonnyZhan/Meal-planner-app---CS320/README.md

 Make sure to double-check any allergens and talk to the Umass Staff in case of any questions.

-Special thanks to https://github.com/simon-andrews/umass-toolkit for providing the API endpoints for getting the meals.
+Special thanks to https://github.com/simon-andrews/umass-toolkit for providing the API endpoints to access UMASS Dining Hall and Food information.